Multiplicity dependence of $\Upsilon$ production at forward rapidity in pp collisions at $\sqrt{s}$ = 13 TeV: Introduction

 \section{Introduction}

-At the Large Hadron Collider (LHC) energies, our understanding of hadronic collisions has been challenged by the observation that a large class of phenomena, traditionally associated to the presence of a deconfined medium, shows indeed a smooth evolution from small colliding systems such as proton--proton (pp) and proton--lead (p--Pb) to large systems like lead--lead (Pb--Pb)~\cite{Citron:2018lsq, Loizides:2016tew}.
-It is still actively debated whether these phenomena could be ascribed to the formation of a hot and dense medium in small systems (i.e.~the quark--gluon plasma, QGP), or to other collective effects or specific QCD processes at play in high charged-particle multiplicity events, possibly associated to a peculiar initial state of the collision.
-Therefore it is important to characterize the initial state of the hadronic collisions (description of the colliding particles) and especially the mechanisms that can contribute to the production of high charged-particle multiplicity density events\footnote{~Here and in the rest of this Letter, ``charged-particle multiplicity density'' is defined as the number of charged particles produced per unit of pseudorapidity $\eta$, where the pseudorapidity is defined as $\eta = - \ln \tan(\theta/2)$, $\theta$ being the polar angle of a particle momentum with respect to the beam axis.}.
-One such mechanism is the multiparton interaction (MPI) which allows for the simultaneous occurrence of several incoherent binary partonic interactions in a single pp collision~\cite{Sjostrand:1987su}.
-MPIs play a significant role in describing the soft component of the hadronic interactions, as confirmed by the measured charged-particle multiplicity distributions in pp collisions at the center-of-mass energies~$\sqrt{s} = 0.9$--8~TeV~\cite{Adam:2015gka}.
+At the Large Hadron Collider (LHC) energies, our understanding of hadronic collisions has been challenged by the observation that a large class of phenomena, traditionally associated with the presence of a deconfined medium, shows a smooth evolution from small colliding systems such as proton--proton (pp) and proton--lead (\pPb) to large systems like lead--lead (\PbPb)~\cite{Citron:2018lsq, Loizides:2016tew}.
+It is still actively debated whether these phenomena could be ascribed to the formation of a hot and dense medium (i.e.~the quark--gluon plasma, QGP) in small systems, or to other collective effects or specific QCD processes at play in high charged-particle multiplicity events, possibly associated to a peculiar initial state of the collision.

+Any attempt to build a coherent framework linking the observations from small to large collision systems must then include a proper characterization of the initial state of hadronic collisions, and of the mechanisms responsible for the existence of high charged-particle multiplicity density events.
+Here and in the rest of this paper, ``charged-particle multiplicity density'' is defined as the number of charged particles produced per unit of pseudorapidity $\eta$, where the pseudorapidity is defined as $\eta = - \ln \tan(\theta/2)$, $\theta$ being the polar angle of a particle momentum with respect to the beam axis.
+One such mechanism is the multiparton interaction (MPI), which allows the simultaneous occurrence of several incoherent binary partonic interactions in a single nucleon--nucleon collision~\cite{Sjostrand:1987su}.
+MPIs play a significant role in describing the soft component of the hadronic interactions, as confirmed by the measured charged-particle multiplicity distributions in pp collisions at center-of-mass energies~$\sqrt{s} = 0.9$--8~TeV~\cite{Adam:2015gka}.
 Based on this, event generators such as PYTHIA~8~\cite{Sjostrand:2007gs, Weber:2018ddv} and EPOS~\cite{Pierog:2013ria} currently highlight the importance of MPIs in building the charged-particle multiplicity distributions in hadronic interactions~\cite{Cuautle:2019noj}.